jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

-Since security reports based on scans made with automated tools have high rates of false positives and false negatives, we value the manual work performed by experts immensely.
+Since security reports based on scans made with automated tools have high rates of false positives and false negatives, we immensely value the manual work performed by experts.
 To give you an idea,
 [our analyses](https://try.fluidattacks.com/state-of-attacks-2022/)
 of security tests performed last year in our clients' systems